80 Anthropology and Archaeology

 Journals

-Student Anthropologist (CC BY-NC-ND)
+Student Anthropologist by various (CC BY-NC-ND).

 This is the flagship peer-reviewed journal of the National Association of Student Anthropologists.
 The journal publishes peer-reviewed, original ethnographic or theoretical student research as well as book reviews of relevant texts in anthropology and related fields.